-Briargate, Colorado, Luna’s physical therapists are experts in the treatment of both lumbar and cervical spinal stenosis.
+Briargate, Colorado, Luna’s physical therapists are experts in treating lumbar and cervical spinal stenosis.
 With experience in manual therapy techniques and guided exercises, our licensed PTs will work with you to create a therapy plan that alleviates spinal stenosis symptoms and improves mobility.

-Luna’s skilled team of physical therapists treat a range of common conditions, including spinal stenosis.
-Best of all, Luna delivers PT to patients whenever they like and wherever it’s most convenient — at home, at the gym, or in the conference room of their office.
+Luna’s skilled team of physical therapists treats a range of common conditions, including spinal stenosis.
+Best of all, Luna delivers PT to patients whenever they like and in the comfort of their homes.
 It’s physical therapy, delivered.

 A common cause of neck and lower back pain, spinal stenosis occurs when the space around the nerve roots of the spine becomes compressed.
 This puts pressure on the nerves that travel through the spine, causing pain, tingling, numbness, and muscle weakness over time.

 Spinal stenosis can occur either in the neck or in the lower back.
 When the spinal narrowing occurs in the neck, it’s called cervical stenosis, and discomfort occurs in the neck as well.
 Spinal narrowing in the lower back, which causes pain in the lower back and legs, is called lumbar stenosis.
 Lumbar stenosis is the most common form of spinal stenosis.

 It’s not unusual for an MRI scan to reveal evidence of spinal stenosis even when the patient is not presenting with symptoms, which tend to develop slowly and worsen over time.
 When symptoms do emerge, they vary depending on the location of the spinal stenosis and which nerves are most directly affected.